arcilli/investsuite-api-docs/docs/common_scenarios/synchronize_portfolios.md

 ### 4. Costs and charges

 Costs and charges come in various forms.
 There are items in the `type` Enum that define the sort of charge.
 For instance for management fees, custody fees, and transaction fees.
 For other types use `"type": "OTHER_FEE"` and `"description": "{string}"`.
 Same goes for taxes.
-For witholding tax paid to the governement use `"type": "WITHHOLDING_TAX"`.
+For withholding tax paid to the governement use `"type": "WITHHOLDING_TAX"`.
 For other sorts of taxes charged use `"type": "OTHER_TAX"` and `"description": "{string}"`.

 === "Request"